The Independent Voice for Conservative Values

-While it is true that all of our forebearers paid something in order to come here, and many of our immigrant ancestors did sell everything they had in order to pay for their journey from ‘the Old World’, I would simply say to those people who think like this, that 200 years of slavery was a huge price to pay to come to America, and that it was a very expensive boat ticket!
-While it is absolutely true that indentured servitude was commonplace in the 17th and 18th centuries, and frequently that was how poor European immigrants arranged to pay for their voyage over here, by selling themselves into servitude for a certain period of time, however it was their decision to do that, not someone elses, and their servitude was for a definite, and limited period of time, usually for 3 to 10 years.
-They were not plucked up from their homelands, and carried away involuntarily from their families, and all that they had ever known, and forced against their will to go where they did not want to go.
-They were not loaded into the hulls of slave ships and forced to make an unwanted journey to a new land in such wretched conditions that many of them died along the way.
-And once they got here, the real slavery that awaited them was far worse than any involuntary servitude that man has ever invented.
+It is true that indentured servitude was a common practice in the 17th and 18th centuries.
+Frequently that was how poor European immigrants arranged for their passage to the New World... by selling themselves into servitude for a certain period of time, but it was a lot of their own choosing and not someone else's.
+Furthermore their servitude was only for a limited period of time.
+It was usually for 3 to 10 years.
+They were not plucked up from their homeland and carried away from their family against their will and then forced to go where they did not want to.
+They were not loaded into the hulls of ships like livestock and forced to make this unwanted journey to a new land in wretched conditions, so wretched in fact that many of them died along the way.
+Once they got here the slavery that awaited them on the plantations for several generations for themselves and their children and their children's children was far worse than any involuntary servitude that European immigrants ever arranged.